 Important: This 35 to 45 minute activity is designed for use with one or more small groups.
 Some of the content is sensitive in nature.
-We ask you to look carefully at the notes and activity materials to ensure it is appropriate for the young people you are working with, given factors like their age and stage of development.
+Look carefully at the notes and activity materials to ensure it is appropriate for the young people you are working with, given factors like their age and stage of development.

 The aim of the session is to highlight that gender stereotypes are socially-constructed and limit opportunities for everyone.